fastrgv/CoTerminalApps/README.md

 A stand alone autosolver, bfsr, is provided, but now, an autosolver is embedded into this game.
 At any time you may press the (=)-key to begin stepping toward a solution.

+I created about 20% of these rush-puzzles (filenames that end "my.rush"), including the most difficult one "zzzz_89my.rush".

-### CoTerminal-BlockSlide (cslid.adb), CoTerminal-DirtyDozen (cdd.adb)
+### BlockSlide (cslid.adb), DirtyDozen (cdd.adb), Annoying (cann.adb)
 Colored, non-graphical Block Slider puzzle games designed to run in a terminal window.

 Colored blocks of letters can be moved horizontally or vertically wherever there is space.
-The objective is to move the red block to a specified goal position.
+Often, the objective is to move the red block to a specified goal position.
+Sometimes the goal is to swap the positions of two blocks.

 A stand alone autosolver, bfsl, is provided, but now, an autosolver is embedded into these games.
 At any time you may press the (=)-key to begin stepping toward a solution.

+Cann has no autosolver; and you must type "0" to restart it.

-### Gameplay: crush, cslid
+### Gameplay: crush, cslid, cann (annoying-sliders)

 "?" toggles the help screen.
 The "+" and "-" keys (next, previous) are used to cycle through the large number of predefined puzzles.
 You can reset a puzzle by typing "r".
-You can autosolve by typing "=".
+You can autosolve by typing "=", except for cann.

 First, one selects a vehicle or block by typing its identifier letter.
 Then use the arrow keys to move it.
 Note that manual selection is not always necessary, as there is an auto-select mechanism for those times when only one selection may move in a given direction.